20th February 2021

-Company directors can choose to appoint an administrator on behalf of the company in order to safeguard their company from creditor pressures, or the holder of a floating charge can forcefully appoint an administrator over a company if it fails to uphold the conditions of a debenture agreement.
-After being appointed the administrator has a period of 8 weeks to send out formal administrative proposals to all creditors, during which time a creditors’ meeting must also be held.
-By law the administrator must be a licensed insolvency practitioner, and IPs are also obligated to examine all options in search of a more suitable course than administration before proceeding.
-For example, if the company has poor cashflow, few assets, and a dim chance of recovery, then the insolvency practitioner would probably recommend a creditors voluntary liquidation instead.
+Company directors can choose to appoint an administrator themselves in order to safeguard their company from creditor pressures, or alternatively the holder of a floating charge can forcefully appoint an administrator over a company if it fails to uphold the conditions of a debenture agreement.
+By law the appointed administrator must be a licensed insolvency practitioner.

-A formal creditors’ meeting must be held within 10 weeks of entering administration, and each creditor must be given at least 14 days notice; these time constraints may be extended by the Court or creditors in some cases.
-It does not have to be a physical meeting – the matters can be handled via correspondence between the creditors and the administrator.
+A formal creditors’ meeting must be held within 10 weeks of entering administration, and each creditor must be given at least 14 days’ notice; these time constraints may be extended by the Court or creditors in some cases.
+The creditors’ meeting does not necessarily have to be a physical meeting – the matters can be handled via correspondence between the creditors and the administrator.
 However, if more than 10% of the creditors request a physical meeting then it must be held.
 The creditors can also choose to form a creditors’ committee of 3 to 5 people to represent the company’s creditors as a whole.
-From the creditors’ meeting on the administrator is required to send an administrative progress report to the creditors, the Court, and the registrar of companies at least once every six months until the company administration procedure ceases.
+Following the creditors’ meeting, the administrator is required to send an administrative progress report to the creditors, the Court, and the registrar of companies at least once every six months until the company exits administration.

 At Real Business Rescue our licensed insolvency practitioners are experienced in all matters related to company administration.
 For free advice or to arrange a no obligation consultation call us today on 0800 644 6080.
 With over 100 UK offices, you are never far from expert help and advice.